Denk-Development/Airplane-Cabin-Pressure-Control/README.md

 Parameters can be adjusted in the header file `Parameters.h`.
 Not that instead of using a comma `,`, a dot `.` must be used for decimals.
 Lines are terminated with a semicolon `;`.

-* **Tolerated PSI delta** `toleratedPsiDelta`, _akzeptierte Differenz von Soll- und Ist-PSI_, permitted value range [0,maxPSI].
+* **Tolerated PSI delta** `toleratedPsiDelta`, _akzeptierte Differenz von Soll- und Ist-PSI_, permitted value range [0, maxPSI].
 After which difference in preassure levels (target vs. actual) a motion is being triggered.
 Note that there is no tolerance for motion because this is already caught by the motor positioning tolerance.
+* **Low speed PSI delta** `lowSpeedPsiDelta`, permitted value range [0, maxPSI].
+Threshold after which the motor will turn slower.
-* **Motor speed** `motorSpeed`, permitted values range (0,1000].
+* ~~**Motor speed** `motorSpeed`, permitted values range (0,1000].
 Defines how many milliseconds within one second the motor is permitted to move.
 When set to 1000, for instance, the motor may more all the time.
-When set to 200, it will move for (at most) 200 ms and will stay still for the next 800 ms.
+When set to 200, it will move for (at most) 200 ms and will stay still for the next 800 ms.~~
 * [disabled] ~~**Valve adjustment speed** `valveSpeed`, _Geschwindigkeit der Ventilanpassung_, permitted value range [0, inf).
 How quickly the valve adjusts do divergence of actual and target pressure.
 Per 100 ms.~~
   Now controlled through the `MotorController.ino` script or `motorSpeed` variable.
-* [disabled] ~~**Opening tolerance** `openingTolerance`, _Motor-Positions-Toleranz_, permitted value range [0,1].
+* [disabled] ~~**Opening tolerance** `openingTolerance`, _Motor-Positions-Toleranz_, permitted value range [0, 1].
 Controls which deviation of target motor position and actual motor position is still tolerated until a motion is being triggered.
 If the motor target is e.g. `0.2`, and the measured position is `0.25`, nothing will happen with an `openingTolerance` greater than or equal to `0.05`.
 The tolerance for motion is derived from this value through division by 2.
 So while adjusting the motor position, movement will not stop unless half of the `openingTolerance` is reached.~~
 * [disabled] ~~**Minimum valve opening**, `minOpening`, _geringste Öffnung des Ventils_, permitted value range [0,1].
 Once a deviation from the target PSI is exceeding `toleratedPsiDelta` the valve will be opened to `minOpening` the least.
 May be set to `0` when in doubt.~~
 * [disabled] ~~**Max opening at PSI delta** `maxOpeningAtPsiDelta`, _Differenz von Soll- und Ist-PSI, bei der das Ventil komplett offen steht_, permitted value range [0,maxPSI).
 At what PSI difference the valve is openend entirely.~~

+Parameters in `MotorController.ino`

+* **Motor slow speed** `slowSpeed`, values in range [0, 1000].
+How many milliseconds of a second the motor is turning in slow speed mode.
+* **Motor fast speed** `fastSpeed`, values in range [0, 1000].
+How many milliseconds of a second the motor is turning in fast speed mode.
+* **Motor speed** `motorSpeed`, values in range [0, 255].
+How fast the motor is actually turning during the movement phases; correlates with motor torque.

 ## Warranty